Madi Phillips, Ph.D. N.C.S.P.

 Areas of Expertise:

 Dr. Madi Phillips joined the faculty of the school psychology program in 2009.
-She teaches classes in educational assessment and measurement, curriculum and instruction, evidence-based academic interventions, classroom management, positive behavior support, and cognitive behavioral therapy (CBT).
-Dr. Phillips is a technical assistance coordinator (TAC) for the Institutes of Higher Education (IHE) Response to Intervention (RtI) Grant and embedded faculty for the Chicago Teacher Partnership Program (CTPP).
-Prior to her work as an assistant professor, Dr. Phillips was a school psychologist and professional development specialist in the Northern Suburbs of Chicago.
-She also was a regional coordinator for an Illinois RtI grant primarily in the Palatine and Waukegan Schools.
-Dr. Phillips provides professional development to local school districts to help administrators and teachers implement data-based decision making in a multi-tiered system of supports (MTSS) using evidence-based academic and behavioral programming.
-Dr. Phillips is a reviewer for the Best Practices in School Psychology Series and a representative for the Illinois School Psychology Association (ISPA) on the Facilitated IEP Workgroup.
-She was selected to participate in National Louis University’s Emerging Leaders Program in 2013 and awarded as a distinguished alumna in 2008.
+She teaches classes in educational assessment and measurement, curriculum and instruction, evidence-based academic interventions, practicum, and internship.
+Dr. Phillips is a Lead Coach with the Illinois MTSS Network and the NLU Representative on the CEEDAR Center Grant.
+Prior to her work as an associate professor, Dr. Phillips was a school psychologist and professional learning specialist in the Northern Suburbs of Chicago.
+She also was a regional coordinator for the Illinois-ASPIRE RtI grant primarily in the Palatine and Waukegan Schools.
+Dr. Phillips provides professional learning to local school districts to assist administrators and teachers implement data-based decision making in a multi-tiered system of supports (MTSS) using evidence-based academic and behavioral programming.
+Dr. Phillips is currently engaged in a Faculty Research Residency (FRR) in Chicago Public Schools (CPS) around the use of the Adaptive Cycles of Teaching (ACT) with inservice teachers to improve core literacy instruction.

 University of Oregon • Ph.D. in School Psychology • Dissertation: Identification of Reading Disabilities at the Secondary Level and its Relevance to Special Education Programming National Louis University • Ed.S. in School Psychology • M.S.Ed. in School Psychology • Masters Thesis: Inclusion: Perspectives from a General and Special Education Teacher University of Iowa • B.A. in Psychology